cefet-rj-dal/daltoolbox/examples/transf/na_removal.md

 ```
 ## [1] 149
 ```

-Method
-- `na.omit` removes rows with any missing values; use with care as it may bias results if missingness is not completely at random.

 References
 - Little, R. J. A., and Rubin, D. B. (2002).
 Statistical Analysis with Missing Data (2nd ed.).
 Wiley.